remix-run/remix/docs/discussion/09-concurrency.md

 - **Browser Form Submission**: If you initiate a form submission in a browser and then quickly submit another form again, the browser disregards the first submission, processing only the latest one.

   - **Remix's Approach**: Remix mimics this behavior when working with forms.
-If a form is submitted and another submission occurs before the first completes, Remix cancels the original fetch request or revalidation requests.
-It then waits for the latest submission to complete before triggering page revalidation.
+If a form is submitted and another submission occurs before the first completes, Remix cancels the original fetch requests.
+It then waits for the latest submission to complete before triggering page revalidation again.

 ## Enhanced Concurrency Management

 While standard browsers are limited to one request at a time for navigations and form submissions, Remix elevates this behavior.
 Unlike navigation, with `useFetcher`, multiple requests can be in flight simultaneously.

-To help understand how Remix works, remember from [Fullstack Data Flow][fullstack-data-flow] that after a form submissions, Remix will fetches fresh data from the loaders that make up the current UI.
-This is called revalidation.

 ## Concurrent Submissions and Revalidation